Le Marais neighborhood

 Carette, Pastry shop, tea room, restaurant, Place des Vosges in Le Marais

 – “Au coeur du Marais” café : 61 rue des Francs Bourgeois.
-A small nice and simple café, to enjoy a drink (opposite to the Musée Soubise – Archives Nationales)
+A small and simple café, just across from the Musée Soubise – Archives nationales, Perfect for a drink and a break.

 The List of the Paris’ museums that offer a free admission